Zhang Liang (Western Han): Meeting Huang Shigong

-As a wanted fugitive by the Qin government, Zhang Liang travelled to Xiapi and stayed there for some time, using fake identities to evade the authorities.
+As a wanted fugitive by the Qin government, Zhang Liang fled to Xiapi and stayed there for some time, using fake identities to evade the authorities.
 One day, Zhang Liang took a stroll at Yishui Bridge and met an old man there.
 The man walked towards Zhang Liang and chucked his shoe down the bridge on purpose, after which he yelled at Zhang, "Hey boy, go down and fetch me my shoe!"
 Zhang Liang was astonished and offended, but obeyed silently out of courtesy.
 The old man then lifted his foot and ordered Zhang Liang to put on the shoe for him.
 Zhang Liang was furious but he controlled his temper and meekly obliged.
 The man did not show any sign of gratitude and walked away laughing.

 As Zhang was brooding over the insult, the old man came back after walking a short distance and praised him, "This child can be taught!"
 He then told Zhang Liang to meet him at dawn at the bridge again in five days.
 Zhang Liang was confused but agreed.
 Five days later, Zhang Liang rushed to the bridge at the stroke of dawn but the old man was already waiting for him there.
 The old man chided him, "How can you be late for a meeting with an elderly man?
 Come back again five days later!"
 Zhang Liang tried his best to be punctual the second time but the old man still arrived earlier than him, and he was scorned once more and told to return again five days later.
 The third time, Zhang Liang went to the bridge at midnight and waited until the old man appeared.
 This time, the old man was impressed with Zhang Liang's fortitude and humility, that he presented Zhang with a book, saying, "You can become the tutor of a ruler after reading this book.
 Within ten years, the world will become chaotic.
 You can then use your knowledge from this book to bring peace and prosperity to the empire.
 Meet me again 13 years later.
 I'm the yellow rock at the foot of Mount Gucheng."